codio-gcse-2014/teacher-python-3/.guides/sections.md

 ## Task 6

-To make "join" work on the list items, we need to individual convert them to strings.
+To make "join" work on the list items, we need to individually convert them to strings.
 Our knowledge of list comprehension (running one-line loops through lists) will come in handy.

 Open [task-06.py](open_file "02-list-operations/task-06.py").